Tim O'Neill (Canadian football)

-Tim O'Neill (born October 17, 1979) is a Canadian football offensive lineman of the Canadian Football League.
-He was drafted by the Edmonton Eskimos in the third round of the 2005 CFL Draft.
+Tim O'Neill (born October 17, 1979) is a Canadian former professional football offensive lineman who played in the Canadian Football League (CFL).
+He was drafted by the Edmonton Eskimos in the third round of the 2005 CFL draft.
 He played CIS Football for the Calgary Dinos.

 On February 10, 2017, at age 37, O'Neill informed the BC Lions of his intention to retire.